 As of this year, over 40,000 workers have been allocated to the site to make sure that the project’s tight schedule is met.
 Both residents and management are ready for the event.
 They are leaving nothing to chance in an attempt to draw people to the Expo.

 With a target of 25 million participants, Dubai has offered up its best game to ensure it is able to fulfil its own ambitions.
 The Gulf City state is well-prepared to accommodate as many as 145,000 visitors per day for the 173 days that the event shall be active.
-It’s safe to say that the organizers are incredibly optimistic.
+It’s safe to say that the organisers are incredibly optimistic.

 a moment to establish a long-lasting legacy?